 Seriously, Pick a Domain and Stick to It

-In collecting links to local government web sites, I searched for “virginia city web sites” on Google.
-The search results started off with a number of links to individual cities, some directory type sites that listed links to city sites, and an official page from the Commonwealth of Virginia listing Virginia Counties, Cities, and Towns.
+In collecting links to local government web sites, I searched for “Virginia city web sites” on Google.
+The search results started with many links to individual cities, some directory type sites that listed links to city sites, and an official page from the Commonwealth of Virginia listing Virginia Counties, Cities, and Towns.

-The Commonwealth list made me wonder if there was really a need for me to collect addresses for local web sites.
+The Commonwealth list made me wonder if there was a need for me to collect addresses for local web sites.
 At least I wondered that until I started visiting some of the City sites and noticed that a number of the links brought me to old versions of City sites, or 404 “not found” pages.

 How did I know that they were older versions?

-They said so at the tops of their pages, and included a link to the “new” versions of their sites.
+They said so at the tops of their pages and included a link to the “new” versions of their sites.
 Rather than using a permanent redirect to point to the new versions of their sites, they told me instead that their sites had “moved,” and I should update my bookmarks.